Why you need

 Accessibility guidelines published at GOV.UK in December 2020 make the new rules crystal clear: “If you publish a PDF or other non-HTML document without an accessible version, you may be breaking the law.”

-Their reasons for doing so are much the same as we’re outlining here, and you can read them in full in their 2018 blog, Why GOV.UK content should be published in HTML and not PDF.
+Its reasons for doing so are much the same as we’re outlining here, and you can read them in full in its 2018 blog, Why GOV.UK content should be published in HTML and not PDF.

 Of course, these regulations only impact UK government agencies.
 But they signal a broader trend for large organisations — including government agencies, universities, and companies — to adopt policies against the use of PDFs.